 According to a report by Wrap, food waste costs the UK restaurant sector £682 million a year.
 We also produce a stunning 915,400 tonnes of it each year.

-Such momental loss is bad for your business, your customers and the environment.
+Such monumental loss is bad for your business, your customers and the environment.
 So what can you do to reduce food waste in your restaurant?

 The easiest and most obvious way to do this is by not overstocking.
-Use sales reports to determine what dishes sell the most, which dishes don’t sell as much, and make use of this information when purchasing stock for the week.
+Use sales reports to determine what dishes sell the most, and which don’t sell as much, then make use of this information when purchasing food inventory for the week.

 With the right tools, you can make better decisions about what to buy, in what quantity and when.
 These considerations should go into creating and pricing menus.

 One way to reduce food waste and practise better food inventory management is to get your staff into the habit of labelling food correctly.

 When decanting food into different containers, make sure you label the date it was made, a sell-by date, as well as any allergens the food may contain.
 This will greatly improve food safety and hygiene.

 Not only will this stop food from spoiling, but it will also avoid potentially dangerous situations where food is unknowingly served to customers with an allergy to its ingredients.